fusion-jena/linted-data/documentation/adding_new_validators.md

 All non abstract subclasses of this class need to process the file in its raw format.
 The failures detected in those classes can't be detected after parsing the file into a [Jena](https://jena.apache.org/) dataset.

+### 3.1.1 `CheckRdfPrefixesReferToOneNamespace`

-One example for this type is the check if a prefix is defined multiple times.
+One example for this type is the check if a prefix is defined multiple times, see `CheckRdfPrefixesReferToOneNamespace`.
-This can only occur in serialisation languages, that allow prefix definitions, such as RDF/XML, JSONLD and Turtle.
+This can only occur in serialisation languages, that allow prefix definitions, for example Turtle.
 In Turtle and JSONLD it is possible to generate a valid document, where a prefix is defined multiple times.
-This error can't be detected after parsing the file because then only the last set prefix would be available.
+This error can't be detected after parsing the file because then only the last set prefix definition would be available.

 ## 3.2 `MultiGraphCheck`